 Phase 4: Investments

-We then explained to the kids the importance of investing your money and how if you do it wisely your money will grow.
+This gave us the perfect moment to explain to the kids about investments, and how, if you done wisely your money will grow.
 We demonstrated how the more money you invest, the more money you will earn in return.

 I was so very happy with how this money lesson turned out.
 My kids really seemed to understand and grasp what we were teaching them.
 The conversations we had throughout the lesson were very real and mature and I am hoping this is something my kids will remember as they grow up and begin making their own personal money choices.
 And once we were all done we totally let them have a few of the mini candy bars…..just because I try to be a nice mom.
 Sometimes. 😉